Egalaxykenya/IEICE-journal-paper-emeka/README.md

 * _matplotlib version 3.5.2_ library installed
 * _matplotlib-inline version 0.1.3_ library installed

-To run the graph generation script, execute the python script in your terminal:
+To run the graph generation script, execute the python script in your terminal with the _api_resources.txt_ being in your root directory:
 ```
 python salongraph.py
 ```